Saudi Arabia denies playing climate saboteur at Glasgow

 “Naked and cynical,” says Alden Meyer, a senior associate at the E3G climate research group, of Saudi Arabia’s role in global climate discussions.

-Associated Press writers Frank Jordans and Annirudha Ghosal contributed to this report.
+Associated Press writers Frank Jordans, Annirudha Ghosal and Seth Borenstein contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.